splvm/virtsys-meetup/content/about.md

 ## Sponsors

-> The organizers spent a lot of time and effort to make this meetup possible.
-If you would like to sponsor this meetup, please contact us at splvm2021 at gmail dot com.
+The organizers invested a lot of time and effort to make this meetup possible, including covering the cost of Zoom meetings ($160 / year).

-We would like to thank the following sponsors for their support:
+If you'd like to support, consider buying us a Coffee ☕️!
+Please reach out to us at splvm2021@gmail.com.